mahdi-y/Spotify2YoutubeMusic/readme.md

 - Authenticate with Spotify and YouTube Music
 - Fetch your Spotify playlists
+- Import Liked Songs from Spotify
+- Import Followed Artists from Spotify
 - Search for tracks on YouTube Music
 - Create a new playlist on YouTube Music
 - Add matched tracks to the newly created YouTube Music playlist